Powermatic 5 Plus: Is It Worth It? | FESSONLINE Guide

 The Powermatic 5 Plus performs best with medium-cut pipe and cigarette tobacco that has been dried slightly before loading.
 Tobacco that is too moist clumps in the chamber, which causes uneven fills and jams.
 Tobacco that is too dry crumbles and produces a loose cigarette that burns unevenly.

-• Aim for tobacco with roughly 12 to 15 percent moisture content for clean injection
+- Aim for tobacco with roughly 12 to 15 percent moisture content for clean injection

-• Pipe tobacco works well but should be cut finer — coarse ribbon-cut pipe blends can jam the spout
+- Pipe tobacco works well but should be cut finer, coarse ribbon-cut pipe blends can jam the spout

-• Popular options that feed well: Captain Black, 4 Aces, Kentucky Select
+- Popular options that feed well: Captain Black, 4 Aces, Kentucky Select

-• Spread your tobacco on a tray for 10 to 20 minutes before loading if it feels damp to the touch
+- Spread your tobacco on a tray for 10 to 20 minutes before loading if it feels damp to the touch

-• Avoid tobacco with stems or very large leaf pieces — these cause the most jams
+- Avoid tobacco with stems or very large leaf pieces, these cause the most jams

 How to Clean and Maintain the Powermatic 5 Plus

 Cleaning the Powermatic 5 Plus takes about five minutes and should happen every two to three sessions.
 Tobacco residue builds up in the spout and compression chamber over time, which reduces fill quality and can eventually damage the motor.
-A small brush and a few simple steps keep it running for years.
+A small brush and a few simple steps keep it running well for years.

-1. Unplug the machine before doing anything else
+- Unplug the machine before doing anything else

-2. Remove the tobacco chamber by releasing the side latch
+- Remove the tobacco chamber by releasing the side latch

-3. Use the included cleaning brush (or a pipe cleaner) to sweep out loose tobacco from the chamber and the injection spout
+- Use the included cleaning brush (or a pipe cleaner) to sweep out loose tobacco from the chamber and the injection spout

-4. Wipe the spout with a slightly damp cloth to clear any sticky resin buildup
+- Wipe the spout with a slightly damp cloth to clear any sticky resin buildup

-6. Reassemble and test with one tube before your next full session
+- Reassemble and test with one tube before your next full session

-According to Powermatic's own product documentation, the number one cause of premature machine failure is tobacco residue in the gearbox — which only happens when users skip cleaning for extended periods.
+According to Powermatic's own product documentation, the number one cause of premature machine failure is tobacco residue in the gearbox, which only happens when users skip cleaning for extended periods.
 A five-minute wipe-down after every other session prevents that entirely.

 What Accessories Pair Well With the Powermatic 5 Plus?

-• 100mm Cigarette Case (3-Pack) from FESSONLINE: Once you fill a batch of cigarettes, you need somewhere to store them that protects the ends.
+- 100mm Cigarette Case (3-Pack) from FESSONLINE: Once you fill a batch of cigarettes, you need somewhere to store them that protects the ends.
 This flip-top case holds 18 cigarettes and keeps them from getting crushed in a bag or pocket.

-• 110mm Hand Cigarette Roller from FESSONLINE: A backup for when you're traveling or away from your machine.
+- 110mm Hand Cigarette Roller from FESSONLINE: A backup for when you're traveling or away from your machine.
 Takes up no space and lets you roll a quick cigarette without lugging the Powermatic around.

 Who Should Buy the Powermatic 5 Plus?